domsinclair/vtl_gen/assets/help/createdata.md

 My current thoughts are that maybe a predefined number of users and associate levels should be created but I'm still undecided on that point.

-There is currently no inbuilt method to generate images (or image links).